cryoelite/Notes/JS/pages/Operator.md

   Reference: [Mozilla Doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence)
 - All operators in [[ECMAScript]] return a value.
   Even '=' with a precedency value of 2.
-  The '=' operator writes a value of the right operand into the left and then returns the value.
+  The '=' operator writes a value of the right operand into the left and then returns the value on the right.
   For ex.:
   ```js
   let x= 3;